crafttheweb/thelastpickle/_posts/2016-03-04-introductiont-to-the-apache-cassandra-3-storage-engine.md

 ---
 layout: post
-title: Introduction To The Apache Cassandra 3.0 Storage Engine
+title: Introduction To The Apache Cassandra 3.x Storage Engine
 author: Aaron Morton
 category: blog
 tags: cassandra, storageengine
 ---

 Ever get the chance to relive a past experience and have it actually be better the second time round?
 I used to love [Monkey Magic](https://www.youtube.com/watch?v=-zOFAD6e9Bk) when growing up, now not so much.
 The first time I dug into the Cassandra storage engine, around 2009, was the first time I got to see how a database actually worked, and I was hooked.
-The changes in the Cassandra 3.0 storage engine have shown me how a database improves, and it's much more enjoyable.
+The changes in the Cassandra 3.x storage engine have shown me how a database improves, and it's much more enjoyable.
 In this post I will look into how the new storage engine encodes Partitions on disk.

 ## Thrift On CQL

 Databases, or to be precise databases that can scale, are all about how to get bytes on and off disk.
-The team responsible for the 3.0 storage engine have done an amazing job making it easier for Cassandra to get bytes off disk.
+The team responsible for the 3.x storage engine have done an amazing job making it easier for Cassandra to get bytes off disk.
 I'll try to take a look at that soon, for now I am going to look at how data is laid out on disk.

-The first step in understanding the 3.0 storage engine is to accept the new mental model.
+The first step in understanding the 3.x storage engine is to accept the new mental model.
 Those that knew the Thrift API basically knew how the storage engine worked; each internal _row_ was an ordered list of _columns_ that optionally had a value.
 This was kind of fun to start with, then we started having more complicated use cases which lead to some common abstractions.
-These abstractions were formalised in CQL3, which gave birth to terms such as _Partition_ and _Clustering_.
-Up until 3.0 these abstractions were implemented on a storage engine that did not natively support them.
+These abstractions were formalised in CQL3, which gave birth to terms such as _Partition_ and _Clustering_ that were not natively supported by the storage engine.

-The 3.0 storage engine natively supports the Partition and Clustering concepts of CQL3.
-A Partition is a collection of Rows that share the same _Partition Key(s)_ and are ordered by their _Clustering Key(s)_, which allows any Row to be identified by it's _Primary Key_: the combination of Partition Key and Clustering Key.
-The important change is that the storage engine now knows about all these ideas; we now efficiently serialise a Row to disk as a well known entity rather than a complex hack.

-Put another way, previously CQL 3 was implemented on top of Thrift now Thrift is implemented on top of CQL 3.
+The 3.x storage engine natively supports the Partition and Clustering concepts of CQL3.
+A Partition is a collection of Rows that share the same _Partition Key(s)_ that are ordered, within the Partition, by their _Clustering Key(s)_.
+Rows are then by globally identified by the _Primary Key_: the combination of Partition Key and Clustering Key.
+The important change is that the 3.x storage engine now knows about these ideas, it may seem strange but previously it did not know about the Rows in a Partition.
+This is because previously CQL 3 was implemented on top of a Thrift storage engine, now it is implemented on a CQL storage engine.

 ## Just The Data

 Serialising to the `-Data.db` component of the SSTable starts with the Partition.
 When we decide to flush a Memtable to disk a call to [Memtable.FlushRunnable.writeSortedContents()](https://github.com/apache/cassandra/blob/cassandra-3.0/src/java/org/apache/cassandra/db/Memtable.java#L370) is made, this iterates the Partitions in the Memtable making a call for each that ends up at [BigTableWriter.append()](https://github.com/apache/cassandra/blob/cassandra-3.0/src/java/org/apache/cassandra/io/sstable/format/big/BigTableWriter.java#L132).
-For now we are going to focus further on how the Partition and Rows are written to the `-Data.db` component of the SSTable by [ColumnIndex.writeAndBuildIndex()](https://github.com/apache/cassandra/blob/cassandra-3.0/src/java/org/apache/cassandra/db/ColumnIndex.java#L47).
+As we are focusing on Partitions we will be looking at what happens when  [ColumnIndex.writeAndBuildIndex()](https://github.com/apache/cassandra/blob/cassandra-3.0/src/java/org/apache/cassandra/db/ColumnIndex.java#L47) is called.

 At a broad level the layout of a Partition in the `-Data.db` file has three components: A header, following by zero or one static Rows, followed by zero or more _Clusterable_ objects.